Skip to main content

 About Us

-The Oklahoma 9-1-1 Management Authority Act was enacted by House Bill 3126 that was approved and adopted into law in 2016 and can be found in State Statute Title O.5 § 63-2861 et seq.
-Oklahoma Statue Title 0.5 § 63-2864 outlines the duties of the Authority.
-The 9-1-1 Management Authority works with the Department of Oklahoma Emergency Management (OEM) to improve 9-1-1 in the State.
-In order to carry out the mission of the Statute, a 9-1-1 division was created within OEM and houses the State 9-1-1 Coordinator.
+The Oklahoma 9-1-1 Management Authority Act was enacted by House Bill 3126, which was approved and adopted into law in 2016, and can be found in State Statute Title O.S. § 63-2861 et seq.
+Oklahoma Statue Title 0.S. § 63-2864 outlines the duties of the Oklahoma 9-1-1 Management Authority, who works with the Department of Oklahoma Emergency Management (OEM) to improve 9-1-1 in the State.

-The 9-1-1 division is funded by a portion of the Wireless, Voice Over Internet Protocol (VolP) and Prepaid wireless fee. $0.05 cents of the assessed $0.75 cents is held in a revolving account within OEM.
+The 9-1-1 division is funded by a portion of the wireline (landline), wireless, voice over internet protocol (VolP), and prepaid wireless fee. $0.22 cents of the assessed $1.25 is held in a revolving account within OEM.
 A yearly budget is created and agreed upon by both the Authority and OEM.
-This funding is used to fund the needs of the 9-1-1 division, assignments outlined in Statute and a Grant program for local 9-1-1 answering points.
+This funding is used to fund the needs of the 9-1-1 division, assignments outlined in Statute, the Grant program for local 9-1-1 answering points, and a Statewide Next Generation 9-1-1 (NG9-1-1) and public safety grade network for call delivery.

 Funding